AP United States History: Scoring

 Section I is worth 60% of the total AP exam score, with 40% of the total exam score derived from the student's performance on the multiple choice section and 20% of the total exam score derived from the student's performance on the short answer questions.
 The remaining 40% of the total exam score is derived from section II; the document-based question is worth 25% of the total exam score, while the long essay question is worth 15% of the total exam score.

-The score distributions since 2007 were:
+Since 2007, the score distributions are:

 Composite score range

-The College Board has released information on the composite score range (out of 180) required to obtain each grade:
+The College Board has released information on the approximate composite score range (previously out of 180) required to obtain each grade.
+As of 2022, the total possible composite score is 130.
+Exact cutoffs are set annually by the Chief Reader only after the scoring of that year's examinations.

-Note: The above composite score cut points reflect the pre-2011 grading formula which deducted 0.25 points for every incorrect multiple choice answer.
+The above composite score cut points from 1996 to 2006 reflect the pre-2011 grading formula, which deducted 0.25 points for every incorrect multiple choice answer.